 COLLECTING A NEW PUPPY/DOG

-Assuming you have read the earlier chapters and you have found the right pup or adult dog for yourselves from a good breeder or owner with a good neutering environment with a friendly mother in attendance (if a pup), then its time to plan to pick up your new best friend.
+Assuming you have read the earlier chapters and you have found the right pup or adult dog for yourselves from a good breeder, rescue centre or owner with a good neutering environment with a friendly mother in attendance (if a pup), then its time to plan to pick up your new best friend.
 The following should help get things off to a good start.

 Hopefully you have managed to see your new friend before the day you go to pick them up and this is not your first visit.
-Anyone could see how traumatic it is to be separated from your mother and litter mates at a young 8 weeks or so, or for an older dog to be taken from his/her home and existing family so the more familiar they are with you the better, if you are taking on a rescue dog then there is no reason why you couldn’t have got to know them a bit before taking them home.
+Anyone could see how traumatic it is to be separated from your mother and litter mates at a young 8 weeks, and for an older dog to be taken from his/her home and existing family, so the more familiar they are with you the better.
+If you are taking on a rescue dog then there is no reason why you couldn’t have got to know them a bit before taking them home.

 If an older dog then you need to decide how you want the dog to travel in your vehicle assuming they want to willingly get into it, and try to start as you mean to go on.
 Hopefully your new dog will dive into the car and off you go.
 Many dogs have a problem with travelling in a car be that car sickness or just afraid to travel or get in one.
 For whatever reason they have a bad association with the vehicle and you have to change this association to a good one, obviously you cannot do this in the ten minutes before you pick up your dog and it will have to be something to work on when you get home for it will no doubt take a fair amount of time and effort (it usually does), you can look at the /problems-travelling-in-the-car-with-your-dog section.